Mebyus/hx/readme.md

 // Constants must be declared before usage
 # some_string: str = "Hello, world!"

-// Now an identifier $some_string will be substituted for "Hello, world!" in output stream
+// Now an identifier $.some_string will be substituted for "Hello, world!" in output stream
-$some_string
+$.some_string

 // This program results in a 13 bytes long file containing sequence:
 // 48 65 6C 6C 6F 2C 20 77 6F 72 6C 64 21